TaoLee0510/seq_sim/README.md

 To compile the codes, the blitz++ and gsl are required.
 The gsl may NOT compatible with the Windows system, please switch to macOS or a Linux based system.

-To compile the codes, the blitz++ and gsl are required.
-The gsl may NOT compatible with the Windows system, please switch to macOS or a Linux based system.

 Author: Li Tao

 Need help?
 Contact me via e-mail: taolee.lit@gmail.com